JayMat96/Test-Tools-Research/README.md

 ### Does this tool do any test case storage?

 ### Does this tool allow tester to link requirements or defects to test cases?

 ### If it is an automated tool, does it work with web-based tools?
 What languages (Java, .NET)?

 RSpec is built to work with the programming language Ruby.
-David Chelimsky had built rspec-rails which integrates with Ruby on Rails ( a web application that helps you build other web apps with the Ruby language.
+David Chelimsky also built rspec-rails which integrates with Ruby on Rails ( a web application that helps you build other web apps with the Ruby language).